-To avoid the issues related to the existing load shape adjustment method, utilizing negative DSM shapes is recommended to represent the load-side modeling of BTM solar.
+To avoid the issues related to the existing load shape adjustment method, utilizing negative DSM shapes to apply a negative BTM solar profile is recommended to represent the load-side modeling of BTM solar.
 2013, 2017, and 2018 BTM solar zonal hourly load profiles are programmed to be aligned with the underlying load shapes.